 For More InformationFor more information about the life and career of William "Count" Basie, visit www.countbasie.com.
 Also available is Good Morning Blues, Basie's autobiography as told to Albert Murray, and The World of Count Basie, a collection of interviews with various Basie musicians by Stanley Dance (C. Scribner's Sons).

 Downbeat.com, the web site of Down Beat Magazine, is an excellent starting point for any investigation of jazz past or present.

 After a six-plus decade career, Count Basie's recording catalog is overwhelming.
 Since his death, there have been countless reissues, packages, and collections.
-Some are better than others, and beware the generic "Best Of" title.
-However, a few good places to start listening are "The Best of Count Basie" (MCA 2-4050), "April in Paris" (Verve 2641), "The Atomic Basie" (Roulette 59025), "Sixteen Men Swinging" (Verve 2517), and if you can find it, "The ABC Collection" (ABC 30004) originally released as "Standing Ovation" (DLP 25938).
+Some are better than others, and beware the generic "Best Of" titles.
+However, a few good places to start listening are "The Best of Count Basie", "April in Paris", "The Atomic Basie", "Sixteen Men Swinging", and "Standing Ovation".